 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Cathy from Townsville, QLD

 First off, understand that I am neither a lawyer nor an insurance professional, and I would recommend you consult with qualified professionals before taking any course of action.
 Second, don't attempt to kill their tree or you may find yourself in legal trouble.
 If a neighbor's tree fell in your yard and damaged your property, it would probably be covered under your homeowners insurance.
-When a neighbor's tree causes damage to your property due to his or her negligence, and it can be determined that they knew about it but failed to act, the circumstances are (usually) a bit different.

 In negligent cases, you may be able to submit a liability claim against their insurance company to cover the cost of the damages.
 A lawsuit is also not out of the question.
 Consult with your insurance agent and legal counsel to clarify the insurance and legal issues involved before taking action.
 You may want to have a tree expert (or pool repair company) come out to give you a written estimate of the damages.
 Send a copy of this estimate to your neighbors with another request to resolve the situation and make sure to keep records of everything.